Senior Power Systems Engineer

 Boeing is the world's largest aerospace company and leading manufacturer of commercial airplanes and defense, space and security systems.
 We are engineers and technicians.
 Skilled scientists and thinkers.
 Bold innovators and dreamers.
 Join us, and you can build something better for yourself, for our customers and for the world.

-This position requires an active Single Scope Background Investigation (SSBI)/Special Program Access (SPA) U.S. Security Clearance.
-(A U.S. Security Clearance that has been active in the past 24 months is considered active).
+This position requires an active/current U.S. Security Clearance with successful completion of a Single Scope Background Investigation (SSBI) by the federal government within the last 5 years (A U.S. Security Clearance that has been active in the past 24 months is considered active.)

 Basic (Required) Qualifications